 - Genital itching

 If you have any of these symptoms or have been exposed to a STI through a partner, you should see your healthcare provider as soon as possible.
-Some people have no symptoms; if you think you have a STI, come to Student Health Service for an examination and testing.
-Most forms of contraception are available at Student Health & Wellness including emergency contraception.
-Birth control pills are sold at Student Health & Wellness at a reduced cost.
+Some people have no symptoms; if you think you have a STI, come to Student Health & Wellness for an examination and testing.
 Condom, dental dams, and lubricants are always free.
 To make an appointment at Student Health & Wellness, call 319-335-8394.